Changes to the association laws start on 1 September 2016

 Members of the management committee of an association also have limited liability for the debts of an association, as long as they follow accepted business and community standards.

-The Associations Incorporation Act 2009 requires an association to have a minimum of five members at all times.
+The Act requires an association to have a minimum of 5 members at all times.

 There is no maximum limit for the number of members.

-The Director-General may refuse an application to register an association and may direct an association to apply for cancellation.
-The Director-General will consider, taking into account the objects of the Act, whether an association should not be registered:
+NSW Fair Trading may refuse to register an association and may direct an association to apply for cancellation.

 There is no requirement to have all operations in NSW.
-However if all, or a majority, of the association’s operations are outside NSW incorporation may not be appropriate.
+However if all, or a majority, of the association's operations are outside the state, incorporation as a NSW association may not be appropriate.

 The Act requires that the public officer reside in NSW.

-If an association wishes to open an office or carry on some of its activities outside of NSW, it should obtain advice from the Australian Securities and Investments Commission (ASIC) or its own legal adviser about registering as a Registrable Australian Body under the Corporations Act 2001.
+If an association wishes to open an office or carry on some of its activities outside of NSW, it should consider if it is necessary to register as a Registrable Australian Body under the Corporations Act 2001 of the Commonwealth.
+Contact the Australian Securities and Investments Commission (ASIC) for information on Registrable Australian Bodies, or your legal adviser concerning these requirements.

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.